Jeff Barry (Part One)

 SAM COOKE

 Having his first songwriting success with a singer the calibre of Sam Cooke was heady stuff, but it was small potatoes compared to what happened next.
 Barry had been collaborating with Ben Raleigh, and by late 1959, they'd come up with "Tell Laura I Love Her", the soon-to-be classic death-and-heartbreak ballad.
 In the summer of 1960, Ray Peterson took the song to #7 Pop.
-The song was covered in England by Ricky Valance for Columbia/EMI Records, and by August it stood at #1 on the British charts.
+"Tell Laura" was covered in England by Ricky Valance for Columbia/EMI Records, and by August it stood at #1 on the British charts!
 There was a fad at the time for "answer songs" to current best-sellers, so Barry and Raleigh penned alternate lyrics for "Tell Laura" that were suitable for a girl to sing.
 Their extra work paid off: near the end of the year, Marilyn Michaels registered at #110 Pop with "Tell Tommy I Miss Him".
 Three hits off the same song!
 Jeff Barry was on top of the world; after a false start, the 21-year-old had landed smack in the middle of the record business, and he'd hit the ground running.

 By 1962, he had two more smashes to his credit.
 The Playmates' 1961 recording of "Tell Me What She Said" flopped in the United States, as did Helen Shapiro's cover version, "Tell Me What He Said".
 However, back in Shapiro's native England, the up-tempo torch song shot to #2 on the charts.
 Barry's second American Top Ten winner was another excellent rocker, "Chip, Chip", released as a single by Gene McDaniels in the Spring of '62.
 That Fall, "Jukebox" Jeff provided Linda Scott with one of her last chart records, a Country-styled weeper titled "I Left My Heart In The Balcony"; it was a solid regional hit, topping out at #74.